Ravagedbird/chronochain/README.md

 This makes it possible to embed a self-verifying time code—similar in size to a GPS time field—into any packet header, without needing a GNSS constellation or central authority.

+### Why It Fits in a GPS Header Size

+SHA3-256 output can be truncated to 32 or 64 bits while maintaining:

+ - strong collision resistance.

+~millisecond uniqueness for typical applications

+ - physical verifiability.

+ ##### This lets the Chronochain Time Field slot into existing telemetry structures with zero redesign of the transport layer.

 ## Engineering Description
 Chronochain Time Field (CTF)